KubeOperator/KubeOperator/README_EN.md

 ## What is KubeOperator?

-KubeOperator is an open source project.
-It helps enterprise using graphic Web UI to plan, deploy and manage production-level Kubernetes clusters in an offline network environment.
+KubeOperator is an open source light-weight Kubernetes distribution.
+It helps enterprise using graphic Web UI to plan, deploy and manage production-level Kubernetes clusters.

 ## How it works?